matt-antone/Scorer/memory-bank/activeContext.md

 - Are there any other user interactions or state changes that are infrequent but critical enough to warrant an immediate save to `game_state.json`?
 - What is the intended functionality for the "Settings" button on `ScorerRootWidget` (currently exits app)?
 This needs to be defined for future implementation.
 - For Raspberry Pi: Will any hardware-specific interactions (e.g., physical buttons via GPIO) be needed that might affect the Kivy app structure or event handling?

+## Current Focus

+- Setting up Kivy to work properly on Raspberry Pi 5 with touchscreen
+- Resolving SDL2/KMSDRM integration issues
+- Ensuring proper library linkage between Kivy and custom SDL2

+## Recent Changes

+- Compiled SDL2 from source with KMSDRM support
+- Built SDL2 satellite libraries (image, mixer, ttf)
+- Created comprehensive documentation for SDL2/KMSDRM setup
+- Currently in process of reinstalling Kivy to link against custom SDL2

+## Active Decisions

+1. Using custom-compiled SDL2 instead of system packages

+   - Reason: System SDL2 lacks KMSDRM support
+   - Impact: Requires recompilation of Kivy

+2. Prioritizing `/usr/local/lib` for library search

+   - Reason: Ensure Kivy uses our custom SDL2
+   - Impact: Requires system configuration changes

+3. Documenting the entire process
+   - Reason: Process is complex and time-consuming
+   - Impact: Future reference and easier troubleshooting

+## Next Steps

+1. Complete Kivy reinstallation
+2. Verify library linkage
+3. Test Kivy application with KMSDRM
+4. Document any additional issues or solutions

+## Known Issues

+- Compilation process is time-consuming on Raspberry Pi
+- Library linkage can be tricky to get right
+- System updates might require repeating the process

+## Current Considerations

+- Need to maintain documentation of SDL2 versions used
+- Must track any system updates that might affect the setup
+- Consider creating a script to automate the process if needed frequently